-$^{^{1}}$ She in the case of an HFL household or a single women's household.
+1 She in the case of an HFL household or a single women's household.

 2 Sister in the case of a household of women.

-2 Seniors are the elders of the community.
+3 Seniors are the elders of the community.

-3 The Unit Servant heads the unit, which is a grouping of households.
+4 The Unit Servant heads the unit, which is a grouping of households.

-- a.
-She is responsible for developing and enriching sisterly relationships among the women. - b.
-She fosters good order in the discussion and sharing of the women during the household meeting. - c.
-She sees to it that all the women are fully integrated into the household and in CFCFFL. - d.
+- c.
+She sees to it that all the women are fully integrated into the household and in MFC - d.
 She does not exercise headship over the wives, whose heads are their husbands.

-4. Qualifications of a Household Servant
+Qualifications of a Household Servant